Kurt Masur: Death

 In 2015, Masur died at the age of 88 in Greenwich, Connecticut, from complications of Parkinson's disease.
 His funeral was held in the Thomaskirche in Leipzig, with music played by the Leipzig Gewandhaus Orchestra and the Thomanerchor.
-Burial took place in the South Leipzig Cemetery, called Südfriedhof.
+Burial took place in Leipzig's South Cemetery.
 He was survived by his third wife, as well as his daughters Angelika and Carolin, his sons, Ken-David, Michael and Matthias, and nine grandchildren.

 Awards

-A professor at the Leipzig Academy of Music since 1975, Masur received numerous honors.
-In 1995, he received the Cross of the Order of Merit of the Federal Republic of Germany.
-He received the Gold Medal of Honor for Music from the National Arts Club in 1996. in 1997 he received the titles of Commander of the Legion of Honor from the French government (Chevalier de la Légion d'honneur), and New York City Cultural Ambassador from the City of New York.
-In 1999 he received the Commander Cross of Merit of the Polish Republic.
+A professor at the Leipzig Academy of Music beginning in 1975, Masur received numerous honors.
+He received the Cross of the Order of Merit of the Federal Republic of Germany in 1995, and the Gold Medal of Honor for Music from the National Arts Club in 1996.
+In 1997, he was made a Commander of the Legion of Honor by the French government, as well as becoming a New York City Cultural Ambassador.
+In 1999, he received the Commander Cross of Merit of the Polish Republic.

 In 2002, President of Germany Johannes Rau awarded him the Cross with Star of the Order of Merit of the Federal Republic of Germany; in 2007, President of Germany Horst Köhler bestowed upon him the Grand Cross of the Order of Merit with Star and Ribbon; in 2008, he received the Wilhelm Furtwängler Prize in Bonn, Germany.
-Masur was also an Honorary Citizen of his hometown Brieg.
-In 2001, Masur became an Honorary Member of the Royal Academy of Music.
+Masur was also made an honorary citizen by his hometown, Brieg.
+In 2001, Masur became an honorary member of the Royal Academy of Music.

 In 2010, he received the Leo Baeck Medal (Leo Baeck Institute) for his humanitarian work promoting tolerance and social justice.
 He received a Goldene Henne Award in 2014 for his work in public policy.

 On 18 July 2018, which would have been Masur's 91st birthday, Google featured him in a Google Doodle in the United States, Germany, Belarus, Iceland, and Japan.